 Siegfried Kracauer’s American Writings by J. von Molke (2012)

-When Siegfried Kracauer and his wife Lili in 1941 finally could escape the Nazi regime and left tor New York fleeing Marseilles via Portugal the history of film criticism should have a fresh start …or have its initial start, depending on your point of view.
-Sharing the fate of many of today’s intellectuals and jack-of-all-trades […]
+When Siegfried Kracauer and his wife Lili in 1941 finally could escape the Nazi regime and left for New York fleeing Marseilles via Portugal the future of film criticism would have a fresh start … or have its initial start, depending on your point of view.
+Sharing the fate of many of today’s intellectuals and […]